After studying this unit, you will be able to

 - They also see that the other company has posted an attractive photo beside their description, so the employee downloads that and puts it on their website also.

-The problem is that both the text and photo were copyrighted, as indicated by the “All Rights Reserved” copyright notice at the bottom of the other company’s webpage.
-Once the employee posts the stolen text and photo, the copyright owner (or their legal agents) finds it through a simple Google search, Google Alerts notification, reverse image search, or digital watermarking notification .
+The problem is that both the text and photo were protected by copyright.
+Copyright protection exists automatically and does not require the presence of a copyright statement.
+In our example an “All Rights Reserved” copyright notice was present at the bottom the company’s webpage and should have been interpreted as warning against copying.
+Once the employee posts the stolen text and photo, the copyright owner (or their legal agents) finds it through a simple Google search, Google Alerts notification, reverse image search, or digital watermarking notification.
 The company’s agents send them a “cease & desist” order, but they ignore it and then find that they’re getting sued for damages.
 Likewise, if you’re in hi-tech R&D (research and development), help develop technology that uses already-patented technology without paying royalties to the patent owner, and take it to market, the patent owner is being robbed of the ability to bring in revenue on their intellectual property themselves and can sue you for lost earnings.
-Patent, copyright, and trademark violations are a major legal and financial concern in the professional world, and acts of plagiarism have indeed ruined perpetrators’ careers when they’re caught, which is easier than ever.
+Patent, copyright, and trademark violations are a major legal and financial concern in the professional world), and acts of plagiarism have indeed ruined perpetrators’ careers when they’re caught, which is easier than ever.